jdrichards-pursuit/prompt-process-explained/README.md

-# What happens when you send a prompt
+# What happens when you send a prompt?

 <img src="./assets/prompt.webp" alt="Prompt Processing" width="500">

+This is a high-level overview of what happens when you send a prompt to OpenAI's API.

 ## 1. You Send a Prompt